 To illustrate the costs involved with fixed wages, Figure G.5 in Appendix G compares the impulse responses of the deviating firm to those of equilibrium firms.
-As shown, fixing the wage hampers the firm's ability to respond to an increase in productivity by shutting down one of the two instruments it would normally use in doing so.
-Instead of raising wages together with other firms, the firm holds its wage fixed, which makes it less attractive to job seekers.
-The firm still increases vacancy creation in response to the shock, but the profitability of vacancy creation suffers from not being able to offer more attractive terms, dampening the increase.
-On net, the deviating firm's hiring barely increases with the shock.
-Overall, the value of the commitment provided by the fixed wage appears to dominate these limitations in responding to shocks, however.
+As shown, the fixed wage hampers the firm's ability to respond to shocks by shutting down one of the two instruments it would normally use for doing so.
+Instead of raising wages together with other firms when productivity rises, the firm holds its wage fixed, which makes it less attractive to job seekers.
+The firm still increases vacancy creation in response to the shock, but the profitability of vacancy creation suffers from not being able to offer more attractive terms,